PFA-Crew/Study-With-Me/README.md

 </div>

 # Initial Setup
-Study With Me requires a running MongoDB database to access the contents beyond the login screen, and for that we recommend utilizing [MongoDB's Atlas service](https://www.mongodb.com/atlas/database).
+Study With Me requires a running MongoDB database to access the contents beyond the login screen, and for that, we recommend utilizing [MongoDB's Atlas service](https://www.mongodb.com/atlas/database).
 Deploying a shared cluster for testing purposes will allow you to choose the free tier labeled **M0 Sandbox**.

 Ensure your IP address is whitelisted for database access with a database test account created before continuing.